sider/phinder/src/QueryParser/UPGRADE-1.0.md

 ### Move to namespaced names

-The library has been moved to use namespaces with the `PhpParser` vendor prefix.
+The library has been moved to use namespaces with the `QueryParser` vendor prefix.
 However, the old names using underscores are still available as aliases, as such most code should continue running on the new version without further changes.